San Francisco • Joshua Tree • Death Valley Rush RanchAngel Island UC Berkeley Extension

 Joshua Tree National Park, at nearly 800,000 acres, lies at the point where two deserts, two large ecosystems (whose characteristics are determined primarily by elevation) meet - the Colorado Desert, below 3,000 ft, in the eastern part of the park, and the higher, moister, and slightly cooler Mojave Desert in the western part of the park, and habitat of the Joshua tree, Yucca Brevifolia.
 The western part of the park, where we will be photographing at night, also includes the very surreal geologic features that have become associated with the Joshua Tree area.
 Joshua Tree became a National Monument in 1936, remaining mostly a local or regional attraction, a well-kept secret, but since becoming a National Park in 1994, its popularity has rose and the numbers of visitors each year has increased.

-This is the dramatic landscape we will find ourselves visiting this November (during the Full "Frost" Moon) - to photograph the nocturnal beauty of Joshua Tree!
+This is the dramatic landscape we will find ourselves visiting this May (during the Full "Flower" Moon) - to photograph the nocturnal beauty of Joshua Tree!
 We will photograph around such picturesque and iconographic sites as Cap Rock, Split Rock, Hidden Valley & the Live Oak areas.

-Read an LA Times article (PDF) about one of our recent Death Valley Workshops, that appeared in the LA Times in October 2003.
+Read an LA Times article (PDF) about one of our similar Death Valley Workshops, which appeared in the L.A.
+Times in October 2003.

 Tuition and Schedule

-Tuition is $495, with a 50% deposit due by November 15, 2004.
-Final payment due two weeks prior to the start of the Workshop.
-The daily schedule for this three-day Workshop (see the review of our Death Valley Workshop from the LA Times) runs from 3pm to midnight - and later!
-This includes slide lectures and discussions of technical considerations, before we go out to photograph.
+Tuition $900 - Daily schedule for this three-day/night Workshop (see the review of our Death Valley Workshop from the LA Times) runs from 1pm to midnight - and later!
+This includes PowerPoint lectures and discussions of technical considerations, before we go out to photograph.

 Participants are responsible for their own lodging and meals - though we can make some recommendations where to stay in Twentynine Palms, CA, at the entrance to the Park.
-Camping is available within Joshua Tree National Park also, but you need to reserve early.
+Camping is available within Joshua Tree National Park also, but you need to reserve early - see links below.

 Registration

-More extensive information is included in our Registration Form - which you can print out, and send or FAX in with your deposit to Pacific Media Arts.
+Deadline to register has been extended to May 20, and more information is included in our Registration Form - which you will need to print out, and send or FAX in to Pacific Media Arts.

 Additional Information about Joshua Tree

-We hope to see you in Joshua Tree!
+We hope to see you in Joshua Tree this May!